 - Get Medical Treatment: You have the right to be treated by a physician and hospital of your choice.
 Report to your doctor specifically how you were hurt and all of your symptoms.

-The railroad claims department is only concerned with minimizing the cost of your claim.
-They do not care whether you have been seriously hurt or whether you will miss work in the future.
-The claims representative’s goal is to pay you as little as possible for their injury claims or wrongful death suits.
+The railroad company is only concerned with minimizing the cost of your FELA claim.
+They do not care whether you or your loved one have been seriously hurt or whether you will miss work in the future.
+The claims representative’s goal is to pay injured workers and their families as little as possible for their injury claims or wrongful death suits.

 An experienced FELA lawyer, like the ones at the Brown & Crouppen law firm, has worked on hundreds of injury cases and can provide critical legal counsel to ensure that your FELA claim is handled fairly.

 Get A Free Case Evaluation from the Experienced FELA Lawyers at Brown & Crouppen

 Getting started is easy.
 You can call us at 800-536-4357 for a free consultation, or tell us about your case with our Free Case Review form.
 And remember, there’s no upfront cost to you — if you don’t get paid, we don’t get paid.

 - Personal Injury